 14. I think I have some coursework that isn’t showing up in the right places on my audit.
 Who should I contact?

-If you believe that some courses are not listed correctly on your audit please contact the Advisement Center and we will review these instances with the Registrar’s Office to determine if your coursework accurately reflects your progress toward your degree.
+If you believe that some courses are not listed correctly on your audit please contact the Registrar’s Office to determine if your coursework accurately reflects your progress toward your degree.

 15. I’m almost done with my degree requirements.
 When should I apply for graduation?

 Students should apply for graduation after they register for their final term at Saginaw Valley.
-The graduation application is available at the Registrar’s Office on the first floor of Wickes Hall.
+The graduation application is available online via the Registrar's Office Webpage.